ketanhm/ketanhm.github.io/_posts/2018-03-05-Tempo-Stability.markdown

 Keeping the size of change small for an application helps.
 It moves to delivery faster and also easier to recover from failure.

-[DORA](https://dora.dev/)runs a research program that and seeks to understand the capabilities that drive software delivery and operations performance.
-They ahve a [quick-check] (https://dora.dev/quickcheck/)survey on their website, that helps to assess your software delivery performance and recommend improvement areas.
+[DORA](https://dora.dev/) runs a research program that and seeks to understand the capabilities that drive software delivery and operations performance.
+They have a [quick-check](https://dora.dev/quickcheck/) survey on their website, that helps to assess your software delivery performance and recommend improvement areas.

 Good reads on modern software development process
 - Lean Enterprise: How High-Performance Organizations Innovate at Scale